mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Tuesday, 06 May 2025
+## On Wednesday, 07 May 2025

-- The average temperature today is 7.03˚C,
+- The average temperature today is 6.04˚C,
-- With highs of 8.31˚C and lows of 4.91˚C,
+- With highs of 7.2˚C and lows of 4.73˚C,
-- It may feel like 7.03˚C with overcast clouds
+- It may feel like 6.04˚C with overcast clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1026hPa and humidity is 80%
+- The pressure is 1025hPa and humidity is 85%
 - The sun will rise at 04:27 and set at 19:41

 <!-- weather_marker ends -->